gwcmk/grailed-helper/README.md

 #Grailed Helper

 For now, this extension simply adds the ability to save filters so that you don't have to waste time navigating through grailed.com's filters.

-More features are coming soon.
+Edit (10/2/2015): Because of an update to grailed.com, this extension no longer works.
+I may eventually fix it, but for now, development has stopped.

 [View it on the Chrome store](https://chrome.google.com/webstore/detail/grailed-helper/bhnohonanllcpbpbeaahpeihadnfdefk)